 To broaden the application of the training for both learning and testing, it was developed with three different playthrough methods; Fully Guided, Semi-Guided and Unguided.

 Fully Guided taught the learner the process, providing onscreen text guidance and context for each step of the process.
-Semi-Guided allowed the learner the opportunity to make their own way though
+Semi-Guided allowed the learner the opportunity to make their own way through the process, providing guidance only if the learner got stuck.
+Unguided was designed to test the learner on the process, providing guidance only after repeated failures by the learner.

 The practical training was imbedded with the theoretical eLearning, allowing approx. 700 trainees to successfully learn how to operate a weighbridge station, and another approx. 800 trainees to run through the procedures and requirements of wheat sampling.